 Coming Soon - | Ontario || Newfoundland || Quebec |

-The majority of the snowboard hills are located on the mountains in British Columbia, Alberta, Ontario and Quebec.
+The majority of the snowboard hills in Canada are located on the mountains in British Columbia, Alberta, Ontario and Quebec.
 Many of the ski hills in Canada have dedicated sections of the mountain for snowboarders called terrain parks.
-These snowboard parks include pipes, drops, jumps, downhill and trick runs.
+These snowboard parks include snowboard features like pipes, drops, jumps, downhill and rails.

-Each ski hill has a selection of shared ski and snowboard runs.
-The ski runs are ranked for difficulty.
+Each ski hill has a selection of shared runs for both sking and snowboarding.
+The ski runs are ranked in difficulty.
 They include green (easy), blue (intermediate) and black diamond (difficult) ski runs.
-All serviced by a network of chair lifts, gondolas, t-bars and tow ropes.
+All ski and snowboard trails are serviced by a network of chair lifts, gondolas, t-bars and tow ropes.
 Make sure you select the right trails based on your abilities because getting stuck is not a great way to spend your snowboarding vacation in Canada.